yjjang/mongkie/docs/tutorial.rst

   6. Choose a pre-defined scale function.
   7. Adjust the transform scale to make more frequently altered genes be magnified.
   8. Close the **Spline Editor**.
-  9. Finally, **Apply** the data-to-visual mapping.
+  9. **Apply** the data-to-visual mapping.
 .. image:: ./images/freq_to_node_size.png

-* Now the network looks like the following.
+* Now the network looks like the following:
 .. image:: ./images/freq_to_node_size_result.png

+* Now, you will map different shape to linker nodes.
 Network clustering
 ==================